-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For WASP-12, the location is 06h 30m 33 and 12d40` 20 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For WASP-12, the location is 06h 30m 33.00 and 29° 40` 20.00 .

 WASP-12 has an apparent magnitude of 11.69 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
+Using the supplied Parallax value, you would get an absolute magnitude of 3.54 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 |Orbital Period (Days)||1.09|

 There's no register feature and no need to give an email address if you don't need to.
 All messages will be reviewed before being displayed.
 Comments may be merged or altered slightly such as if an email address is given in the main body of the comment.